Reacquainting

 Jasher 21:48, 22:1-2

-And Ishmael knew that it was his father and that his wife had honored him, and the Lord blessed Ishmael.
-And Ishmael then rose and took his wife and his children and his cattle and all belonging to him, and he journeyed from there and he went to his father in the land of the Philistines.
+Ishmael knew it had been his father and that his wife had treated him with honor, so the Lord blessed him.
+Ishmael gathered his wife, children, livestock, and all his belongings and traveled to join his father in the land of the Philistines.

-And Abraham related to Ishmael his son the transaction with the 1st wife that Ishmael took, according to what she did.
-And Ishmael and his children dwelt with Abraham many days in that land, and Abraham dwelt in the land of the Philistines a long time.
+There, Abraham told Ishmael about what had happened with his first wife.
+Ishmael and his children stayed with Abraham for many days.
+Abraham remained in the land of the Philistines for a long time.